 - 1/2 tsp of salt

 In a bowl, combine the milk and water together and test the temperature with your finger, it should be only slightly warm and if it is too hot it will kill the yeast.
 Let it cool if necessary.

 Add the sugar to the water milk mixture along with the yeast and stir well until it dissolves Leave for 15 minutes allowing the yeast to ferment and bubble

-Place the kneaded dough ball into a large mixing bowl and cover with cling film or damp cloth, leave to rise in a warm place for at least 1 hour or until doubled in size.
-If the room is cold, warm the oven on the lowest setting then turn off to prove the dough
+Place the kneaded dough ball into a large mixing bowl and cover with cling film or damp cloth, leave to rise in a warm place for at least 2 hours or until doubled in size

 With floured hands knock back the dough and shape into a ball.
 Divide into small golf sized balls.
-Cover and leave to rise for another hour
+Cover with a muslin cloth and leave for another half hour

 As the dough proves for the second time prepare your mince meat mixture by adding the meat, onion, tomato, salt, seven spice and pepper to a food processor and blending to a fine mixture

 Turn on the oven on the highest setting (usually 230°C)

 Roll the small dough balls into very thin rounds (approx 3 mm) which can fit into the palm of your hands.
 Add a small teaspoon of mixture and pinch the four corners into the traditional sfeeha shape.
 Transfer to a non stick tray.

 Bake for 10-15 minutes until golden, turning half way if necessary to get an even bake